 15-20 Drops Rosemary Essential Oil

 Mix 2 cups baking soda and 2 tablespoons salt in a jar.
-Add 15-20 drops of rosemary essential oil to baking soda mixture.
-Add shaker lid and shake to combine.
+Add 15-20 drops of rosemary essential oil to the baking soda mixture.
+Add shaker lid and shake to combine the homemade kitchen sink cleaner.
 Sprinkle a small amount in a damp sink and scrub with a microfiber cloth.
 Spray down the sink when you are done.

 Yes, this DIY sink cleaner works great on stainless steel, porcelain, or cast iron.

 Yes, this homemade kitchen sink cleaner works great as a nightly scrub.